 Escape to the idyllic South Devon Coast

-22 miles of stunning coastline form part of the 630 mile long South West Coast Path, which takes in some of the finest coastal scenery in Europe.
+22 miles of the stunning English Riveria forming part of the 630 mile long South West Coast Path, which takes in some of the finest coastal scenery in Europe.

 During the day, Babbacombe's sun-trapped beaches are the main attraction.
-The water sparkles like saphir and you can lose yourself in the surroundings of the unique Coral Coast.
-The Babbacombe Cliff railway is available to take you up and down from the beaches.
+The water sparkles and you can lose yourself in the surroundings of the unique GeoParkl Coast.
+The historic Babbacombe Cliff funicular railway is available to take you up and down from the beach to the village.

 Babbacombe, Oddicombe and Petitor Downs are a series of interconnected, attractive little bays full of their own charms and known for their top water quality and cleanliness.
 The red cliffs of Dorset and jutting point of Portland Bill are both visible on clear days.